vyclu20/CITS1001-2022-Sem-2-Project-1--Wordle-Game/README.md

 I didn't do the unit at said semester, so this wasn't graded and I'll never know how well I did.
 But it passed all the tests so good practice I guess!

+Only uploading the classes I needed to edit

 ## Project Overview

 In this project, the task was to create a simplified version of the game Wordle.
 The objective of the game is to guess a hidden word in a limited number of tries.
 In this simplified version, the guesses are not limited to dictionary words.
 The player is allowed to guess any string of the right length.